Boston Trinity Academy: Athletics

 As a member of the New England Preparatory School Athletic Council (NEPSAC), Boston Trinity Lions compete in Massachusetts Bay Independent League (MBIL), and Lady Lions participate in Girls Independent League (GIL).
 The Athletics program at Boston Trinity requires all students to play at least one sport as part of a well-rounded education.
 There are three sports seasons each year, Fall, Winter, and Spring, and Boston Trinity offers a wide variety of sports: baseball, cross-country, soccer, lacrosse, basketball, tennis, and softball.
 Basketball and soccer teams at Boston Trinity are especially successful and competitive, as they have won multiple championships.
 Nisre Zouzoua, 2014 and 2015 NEPSAC Class D MVP, became Boston Trinity's first Division 1 recruit as a member of the class of 2015 and now plays on the men's basketball team at Bryant University.
+More recently, baseball has experienced success with back to back league championships.
+Joshua Smith and Myles Decosimo are the only two baseball players to start every game of multiple championship seasons in school history.